 High-carb foods can cause Enterotoxemia (a severe case of diarrhea that’s usually fatal) in bunnies.
-This happens when there’s a toxic overgrowth of bacteria in the bunny’s cecum (the place between the large and small intestine).
+This happens when there’s a toxic overgrowth of bacteria in the bunny’s cecum (the place between the large and small intestines).
 Further, this bacteria can release a toxin that’s fatal.

 A single bite of sugary foods won’t cause Enterotoxemia.
 However, it could still occur in weak, young, or bunnies that don’t consume enough fiber, so keep that in mind.